 When it comes to lovability, adaptability, and trainability, there is no difference in large dog breeds compared to smaller dogs.
 Gentle companions, home lovers, bundles of energy, couch potatoes, watchful guard dogs—all of these different personalities can be found across any dog breed, regardless of size.

 And that’s not all: big dogs offer big rewards!
-A bigger dog means owners can look forward to giant hugs, kisses, and affectionate petting sessions.
+A bigger dog means owners can look forward to more love and affectionate petting sessions.
 And for anyone looking to achieve cardio-related fitness goals, big dogs make great workout partners that can keep up and motivate.
 Rather than limiting your search based on size, make sure to find a dog with the right personality that fits your lifestyle.
 Your future best friend just might be lazing in the big-dog section waiting for their new home.

 San Francisco SPCA has a big variety of adoptable pets for you to choose from—help your four-legged soulmate find their home with you!
 And even if you can’t adopt or foster a pet at this time, you can still support shelter animals by donating.
 Click here to learn more about ways to save animals with San Francisco SPCA.